normanjoyner/containership.cli/docs/_pages/installation.md

 `docker run -v $HOME/.containership:/root/.containership -it containership/containership.cli --help`

-We recommend you alias this command to either `cs` or `csctl` for ease of execuation.
+We recommend you alias this command to either `cs` or `csctl` for ease of execution.
 You can place the following line in your shell configuration file (e.g. `~/.bashrc`, `~/.bash_profile`, `~/.zshrc`, etc.):

 ~~~